oyt9306/Omni-Persona/docs/DATASET_CARD.md

 Zero-shot evaluation of omnimodal (image + audio + text) assistants on grounded personalization with calibrated abstention. **This is a held-out test set** — it is not a training corpus, and fine-tuning on it invalidates any reported number.

-## Limitations and risks

-- **Judge dependence.** `Ans` and `Cal` are defined against `gpt-5.4-mini` as judge.
-Swapping the judge model changes the numbers and breaks comparability with the reference table.
-  `1-FA`/`TA` are judge-free and stay comparable.
-- **Keyword-based abstention.** `is_abstain` is a fixed substring list.
-A model that abstains in unusual phrasing is scored as attempting; a model that quotes one of the phrases while answering is scored as abstaining.
-The list is frozen precisely so the failure mode is identical across models.
-- **Prompt-sensitivity.** The system prompt actively discourages abstention ("use it only as a last resort").
-Reported abstention rates are therefore a lower bound under that instruction.
-- **Real identities.** Images and a portion of the audio depict real people.
-Do not use the benchmark to build or evaluate identification systems targeting the individuals in it, and do not redistribute the assets separately from their upstream licenses.
-- **Demographic coverage** is inherited from CoViP and the four speech corpora; it has not been balanced or audited.
-Do not read per-group scores as fairness measurements.
-- **English only**, 4 contexts per item, 250 source personas.
-Difficulty is not annotated along a controlled taxonomy (occlusion, background speech, partial evidence), so per-item difficulty cannot be attributed to a specific perceptual factor.
-- **Scale.** 750 items; a 1-point difference on `Cal` is ~7.5 items and is within judge noise.
-  Do not rank models on sub-point gaps.
-- **License.** ⚠️ Not yet finalized — the assets are derived from upstream corpora (CoViP, VoxMM, MELD, JL-corpus, RAVDESS) whose terms are **not uniform**, and at least one is non-commercial.
-The redistribution terms must be reconciled against each upstream license before this dataset is made public.

 ## Citation